nubenetes/awesome-kubernetes/docs/cicd.md

 - [about.gitlab.com: How to learn CI/CD fast](https://about.gitlab.com/blog/2022/04/13/how-to-learn-ci-cd-fast/)
 - [thenewstack.io: Are Monolith CI/CD Pipelines Killing Quality in Your Software?](https://thenewstack.io/are-monolith-ci-cd-pipelines-killing-quality-in-your-software/) This creates complex challenges for developers trying to push commits with confidence and DevOps teams responsible for fine-tuning their pipelines.
 - [clickittech.com: CI/CD Best Practices: Top 10 Practices for Financial Services](https://www.clickittech.com/devops/ci-cd-best-practices/)
+- [medium.com/@rifkikarimr: Continuous Integration and Continuous Deployment: Best Practices for DevOps 🌟](https://medium.com/@rifkikarimr/continuous-integration-and-continuous-deployment-best-practices-for-devops-b99eac071a5c) Explore the basics of CICD.
+What they're, why they’re important, how to set up CI/CD pipeline, the best practices for CI/CD, and how to overcome common challenges
+- [==guru99.com: CI/CD Pipeline: Learn with Example== 🌟🌟🌟](https://www.guru99.com/ci-cd-pipeline.html) CICD automates the process of app delivery.
+It builds code, runs tests, helps to safely deploy new version of the app.
+It reduces manual errors, provides feedback, and allows fast product iterations.
+- [==dzone.com: How To Build an Effective CI/CD Pipeline==](https://dzone.com/articles/how-to-build-an-effective-cicd-pipeline) This article leads you through an exploration of practical steps for creating pipelines that accelerate deployments.
+- [groundcover.com: Cloud-native CI/CD?
+Yeah, that’s a thing 🌟](https://www.groundcover.com/blog/ci-cd-kubernetes) Discover how leveraging CI/CD pipelines based on Kubernetes gives organizations improved control and more efficient management, allowing for faster recovery and replication of runtime environments.

 ## CI/CD Pipelines With Kubernetes